 I’m a member of far too many Facebook groups that are supposed to be about writing.
 Early on I removed myself from the promotional ones because they were simply annoying.
 (Dear self-published writers: marketing to other writers who are also spamming their book covers every day on Facebook is probably not that effective.)

 The question in the title of this post comes up from time to time in one or the other writers’ FB groups and it always kinda pisses me off.
 First of all, it does so because the people asking or the people answering are sometimes contentious boobs whose real purpose is to simply troll or make other people feel bad.
-(I will never understood how hurting people can be fun.)
+(I will never understand how hurting people can be fun.)
 Secondly, it pisses me off because it’s an unanswerable question and trying to answer it is just going to leave someone hurt or feeling left out.

 1 – You’re only a writer if you’d been published.